ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

     dieRowIndexLayer: Int32Array;
     // the value of each die as a matrix row by row
     dieValuesLayer: Float64Array;
-    // the highlight  approach is still undecided, we have two options:
+    // we have two options to highlight:
     // the highlight state of each die as a matrix; user will have to pre-calculate tags into highlighted conditions.
     dieHighlightsLayer: Int8Array;
     // a 32 bitset array of tags for each die; aligns more closely to the existing public api but limits users to 32 tags.